Top 10 Most Appetizing Mooncake Flavors in Vietnam

-Mochi mooncakes also called snow skin or snowy mooncakes, use a cooked glutinous rice flour crust which gives you a soft and chewy texture.
-Rooted in Singaporean culture, snow skin mooncakes are made by Japanese mochi recipes with different colors and flavors consisting of green beans, fruits, jams, chocolate, coffee, cheese, durian, etc. In spite of being served chilled, this no-bake mooncake brings a unique savor of soft crust combined with a refreshing taste after refrigerated.
+Mochi mooncakes also called snow skin or snowy mooncakes, use a cooked glutinous rice flour crust that gives you a soft and chewy texture.
+Rooted in Singaporean culture, snow skin mooncakes are made by Japanese mochi recipes with different colors and flavors consisting of green beans, fruits, jams, chocolate, coffee, cheese, durian, etc. In spite of being served chilled, this no-bake mooncake brings a unique savor of soft crust combined with a refreshing taste after being refrigerated.

 Snow skin mooncakes usually have colorful decorations

 6. Salted Egg Yolk Custard Lava Mooncakes

 The conventional mooncake is elevated by Salted Egg Yolk Custard Lava Mooncakes.
 The molten salted egg yolk in the center, the eggy custard in the middle, and the flaky cookie shell that encases all three tastes in one can all be tasted in the lava mooncakes.

 Taste The Lava Mooncakes With Three Different Layers